MauriceNino/dashdot/INSTALL.md

 <!-- -->

-> Note: The volume mount on `/etc/os-release:/etc/os-release:ro` is for the
+> Note: The volume mounts on `/media:/mnt/host_media:ro` and `/mnt:/mnt/host_mnt:ro`
-> dashboard to show the OS version of the host instead of the OS of the docker
-> container (which is running on Alpine Linux).
-If you wish to show the docker
-> container OS instead, just remove this line.
-If you are not able to use this
+> are needed to read the usage stats of all drives.
+If your drives are mounted somewhere
-> mount, you can pass a custom OS with the `DASHDOT_OVERRIDE_OS` flag.
+> else, you need to pass that drive path with the following format: `-v /{path}:/mnt/host_{path}:ro`.

 ## Docker-Compose